Lisa Bonet: Early life

+Bonet graduated Birmingham High School and later studied acting at the Celluloid Actor's Studio in North Hollywood.

 Career

-After being in beauty competitions and appearing in guest spots on television series as a child, Bonet landed the role of Denise Huxtable on The Cosby Show, the second-oldest child of the parents played by Bill Cosby and Phylicia Rashad.
-In 1987, she briefly left The Cosby Show to star in the spin-off series A Different World, which focused on Denise's life at college.
-That year, Bonet, then 19, played 17-year-old Epiphany Proudfoot in the movie Angel Heart opposite Mickey Rourke.
-In the film, several seconds of an explicit scene she shared with Rourke (filmed when she was 18) were edited to ensure an R rating.
+After being in beauty competitions and appearing in guest spots on television series as a child, Bonet landed the role of Denise Huxtable on The Cosby Show, the second-oldest child of Cliff and Clair Huxtable (played by Bill Cosby and Phylicia Rashad, respectively).
+Later in the show, she becomes the stepmother to Olivia Kendall (played by Raven-Symoné).

+The same year, Bonet, then 19, played 17-year-old Epiphany Proudfoot in the movie Angel Heart opposite Mickey Rourke.
+In the film, several seconds of an explicit scene she shared with Rourke (filmed when she was 18) were edited to avoid an X rating.
 For Angel Heart, Bonet earned a nomination for the Saturn Award for Best Supporting Actress.
-It was followed by a topless centerspread in Interview magazine.
+She was featured topless in Interview magazine.

+Bonet didn't appreciate the way the press covered her or the controversy at the time.
+"I think the whole scandal is ridiculous," she said.
+"They (the news media) are trying to steam it up."
+She said that the brief glimpse of one of her bare breasts is "nothing that hasn't been done before or that hasn't been seen before," including in films like Blue Velvet, which was rated R even though it contained frontal nudity.

 In 1986, Bonet earned a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.
 After announcing her pregnancy during the run of A Different World, Bonet left the series.
 She returned to The Cosby Show the following year, but was fired in April 1991 because of "creative differences".
-After The Cosby Show, Bonet appeared in direct-to-video releases and made-for-television movies.

 In September 1992, Bonet hosted Why Bother Voting?, an election special focusing on young voters' concerns and apathy.
 She had supporting roles in the 1998 film Enemy of the State and the 2000 film High Fidelity.
 In 2003 she played Queenie in Biker Boyz, which reunited her with her A Different World co-star Kadeem Hardison.